 About the Author:

-Sue Salach has worked in the geriatric healthcare field for 25 years and has a Master’s Degree in Gerontology (the study of aging).
+Sue Salach has worked in the geriatric healthcare field for over 25 years and has a Master’s Degree in Gerontology (the study of aging).
 Sue employs her comprehensive experience and enthusiasm to assist corporations in creating innovative programs to reach out to employee caregivers in the workplace.
 She is a National Speaker and the author of two books, Along Comes Grandpa, a caregiving resource guide and If I Walked In Her Shoes a caregiving novel.
 Follow me @SueSalach on Twitter.